blueo/mamc-site/site/covid-19/index.md

   title: ''
   content: "<p>To keep our communities safe from COVID-19, Mt Albert Methodist Church
-    is adhering to all advice and direction from the Ministry of Health.</p><p>Church services will be held<strong> over Zoom and in person</strong> every Sunday at 10am.
+    is adhering to all advice and direction from the Ministry of Health.</p><p>Church services will be held<strong> over Zoom and in-person</strong> every Sunday at 10am.
 Whether you are a member already or if you're new to us and seeking spiritual comfort during this challenging time, you are most welcome to join each week for music, reflection, and connection.</p><p><strong>For those attending in-person